HirenPatel411/CSCI-1250/README.md

-# CSCI-1250
+# Introduction
-Intro To Computer Science I
+  This repository has my completed projects in Intro To Computer Science I.

+## Language
+  Java